ofirnachum/uncertainty_gbm/README.md

 See dummy_demo.py for a demonstration of the model on constructed data.

-See simple_demo.py for a demonstration of the model on slightly more sophisticated constructed data.
+See simple_demo.py for a demonstration of the model on slightly more sophisticated constructed data as well as a comparison with GBM trained to optimize quantile loss.
 This demo also provides a visual plot to see how the model's predictions match the true generation of the data.
+Note how uncertainty-GBM's predictions are much smoother than that of the GBM trained on quantile loss, especially in the areas with high variance.

 ![alt tag](https://github.com/ofirnachum/uncertainty_gbm/blob/master/simple_demo.png)